-4.1.2 Safe walking routes
+3.1.2 Safe walking routes

-To encourage walking among children, many municipalities are acting to introduce safer schoolways (e.g., https://sicherzurschule.berlin/).
-In the Netherlands, many municipalities have implemented 'Kid routes', child-friendly routes with a playful layout and easily recognisable markings and signs leading children to their destination (De Jager et al., 2005; Wassenberg & Milner, 2008).
+To encourage walking among children, many municipalities are acting to introduce safer schoolways e.g. Ireland (RSA, 2021), Slovenia (SIA, 2022), Spain (Pérez, 2023).
+In the Netherlands, many municipalities have implemented 'Kid routes', child-friendly routes with a playful layout and easily recognisable markings and signs guiding children to their destination (De Jager et al., 2005; Wassenberg & Milner, 2008).

-4.2 Road design
+3.2 Road design

-Area-wide traffic calming, reduction of motor traffic, and lowering of speed are arguably the measures which most increase pedestrian comfort and safety.
-The design of features such as footpaths and crossing facilities should ideally be integrated in these measures.
+Area-wide traffic calming, reduction of motor traffic, and lowering of speed are arguably the best measures which most increase pedestrian comfort and safety.
+The design of features such as footpaths and crossing facilities should be integrated in these measures.

-4.2.1 Footpaths
+3.2.1 Footpaths

-Footpaths must be physically separated from both motor and bicycle traffic.
+Footpaths must be physically separated from both motor and bicycle traffic (AbouSenna, 2022).
 To ensure their useability, also to people with reduced walking abilities or vision, they must be well maintained without potholes and uneven paving stones to prevent falls and allow walkers to focus on the traffic rather than on the ground.
+In case of slopes and stairs/steps, pedestrians should be made aware of the situation.
 Crossing facilities should have levelled access to the street rather than a high kerb which can pose an important obstacle (Fournier et al., 2016).

-4.2.2 Crossing facilities
+3.2.2 Crossing facilities

-In principle, there are four types of provisions for pedestrian crossings:
+In principle, there are six types of provisions for pedestrian crossings:

-- Lowering the speed of motor vehicles; e.g., raised junctions, speed humps, axis offsets and 30 km/h zones. - Separating motor vehicles and pedestrians in time; i.e., different kinds of traffic light control: reduced waiting time or a longer green phase, green phases for pedestrians separated from left- or right-turning vehicles. - Physically separating motor vehicles and pedestrians; e.g., bridges, tunnels, viaducts, pavements and centre islands. - Increasing visibility and conspicuousness: lighting, markings, signage, and relocation of lay-bys, parking spaces, and bus stops and other sight obstructions.
+- Locating the zebra crossing optimally on much used pedestrian routes, - Lowering the speed of motor vehicles; e.g., raised junctions, speed humps, axis offsets and 30 km/h zones. - Separating motor vehicles and pedestrians in time; i.e., different kinds of traffic light control: reduced waiting time or a longer green phase, green phases for pedestrians separated from left- or right-turning vehicles. - Physically separating motor vehicles and pedestrians; e.g., bridges, tunnels, viaducts, pavements and centre islands. - Increasing visibility and conspicuousness: lighting, markings, signage, and relocation of lay-bys, parking spaces, and bus stops and other sight obstructions. - Crossing distance: should be as short as possible, preferably by centre islands.

 Not all these provisions are equally effective.
 By and large, provisions that lower driving speeds or physically separate transport modes are most effective (Retting et al., 2003).
-Pedestrian bridges and underpasses (the most ideal solution in terms of road safety) are, however, not very popular.
-English pedestrians would prefer walking an extra two and a half minutes to the next signalled crossing rather than use a pedestrian-bridge and more than 5 extra minutes to avoid using an underpass (Anciaes & Jones, 2018).
+Pedestrian bridges and underpasses (the most ideal solution in terms of road safety) are, however, not very popular (Manthirikul, 2022): for instance, English pedestrians would prefer walking an extra two and a half minutes to the next signalled crossing rather than use a pedestrian-bridge and more than 5 extra minutes to avoid using an underpass (Anciaes & Jones, 2018).

-4.2.2.1 Non-signalled crossing facilities
+3.2.2.1 Non-signalled crossing facilities

-In terms of the effectiveness of marked pedestrian crossings (zebra paths), studies do not all point in the same direction (Turner et al., 2006; Havard et al., 2012 and Gitelman et al., 2017).
-A decrease in crash risk has been established in particular for marked crossings on smaller roads with no more than two lanes, but for busy roads with more than two lanes risk has been found to increase after implementation of marked crossings (Hesjesvol & Hoye, 2019).
+In terms of the effectiveness of marked pedestrian crossings (zebra paths), studies do not all point in the same direction (Turner et al., 2006; Havard & Willis, 2012 and Gitelman et al., 2017).
+A decrease in crash risk has been established in particular for marked crossings on smaller roads with no more than two lanes, but for busy roads with more than two lanes risk has been found to increase after implementation of marked crossings (Hesjesvol & Høye, 2019).
 Studies looking into the severity of pedestrian crashes at marked crosswalks have, however, consistently found a significant reduction in the severity of pedestrian injuries (De Ceunynck & Focant, 2017).
-The following are the measures that improve the safety of marked crossroads (Hesjesvol & Hoye, 2019):
+The following are the measures that improve the safety of marked crossings (Hesjesvol & Høye, 2019; Szagala, 2022):